shlomif/euler685-python3-solution-high-ram-consumption/README.md

 and [pypy3](https://en.wikipedia.org/wiki/PyPy) where the [program](./685-v1.py) consumes
 a lot of RAM quickly on [Fedora 31](https://en.wikipedia.org/wiki/Fedora_%28operating_system%29).

+It is a work-in-progress solution to [this project euler challenge](https://projecteuler.net/problem=685).

 # To reproduce

 Run `gmake run`.